hmasing/solo_aviation_playbook/content/01-fbo-services/09-billing-invoicing-services.md

 ---
-title: "Billing and Invoicing for Services Process"
+title: "Billing and Invoicing for Services"
 section: "FBO Services"
 procedure_number: "09"
 revision_date: "2024-01-15"
 version: "1.0"
 author: "FBO Operations Team"
-reviewed_by: "Finance Manager"
+reviewed_by: "Finance Leader"
 approved_by: "Operations Leader"
 effective_date: "2024-01-15"
 ---

-# Billing and Invoicing for Services Process
+# Billing and Invoicing for Services

 Manage accurate billing and invoicing for all FBO services to ensure proper revenue collection, maintain client relationships, and provide transparent financial transactions.